mathisfr/pixel-art-js/README.md

 5. Click on the "Download" button to save the image in PNG format
 6. Click on the "Clear" button to clear the grid and start over

-*Note: This application works best on modern web browsers such as Google Chrome, Mozilla Firefox, Safari, or Microsoft Edge.*
+*Note: This application works best on modern web browsers such as Google Chrome, Mozilla Firefox or Microsoft Edge.*